CloudCannon/base-jekyll-template/_posts/2018-11-25-small_characters.md

 type: Document
 ---

-Does your reading answer for 入, 女, 九, 力, 上, or 十 keep getting marked wrong, but you can't figure out why?
-Before you smash your computer and swear vengeance on WaniKani, let's talk about small characters.

-Small characters are exactly what they sound like—smaller versions of certain hiragana characters.
+Small characters are exactly what they sound like—smaller versions of certain kana characters.
 Here are some examples:

 や　ゃ (ya) \\
 ゆ　ゅ (yu) \\
 よ　ょ (yo)

-You'll see these small characters most on WaniKani in contractions.
-If you don't know what a contraction is in Japanese, feast your eyes on our guide for [how to read hiragana](https://www.tofugu.com/japanese/learn-hiragana/)!
+You'll see these small characters on WaniKani in combination kana.
+Combination kana are one large kana plus one small kana, which combine to make a new sound.
+You can find a complete list of them with audio [here](https://www.tofugu.com/japanese/learn-hiragana/)!

 じゆう (all normal-sized characters) is pronounced ji-yuu. \\
 じゅう (ゅ is a small character) is pronounced juu, because it's a contraction.